LinuxHeki/VanillaFeatures/README.md

 ## Lightning

 Where lightning strikes, it explodes (explotion power 2).
 If it hits metal block or water it does not explode.
-Metal blocks are iron, gold and copper block and also all copper variations / blocks
+Metal blocks are iron, gold and copper block and also all copper variations / blocks.

 ## Squids